I was asked to speak at the Baccalaureate Service by the Neah Bay churches.

 Stand outside this evening.
 Look at the stars.
 Know that you are special and loved by the One who created them.

-I once saw a post on social media that said, I don’t know how people can cruise around Neah Bay all day, only thing that changes there is new dogs running around the street.
+I once saw a post on social media that said, I don’t know how people can cruise around Neah Bay all day, the only thing that changes there are new dogs running around the street.

 It made me think;

 I moved to Neah Bay in 1967, I was ten.
-Yes, I’m 60 now, and I had to write all this down before I forgot… There were no HUD houses, because there was no Housing Authority; meaning No Diaht housing or East Nursery Housing.
+Yes, I’m 60 now, and I had to write all this down before I forgot… There were no HUD houses because there was no Housing Authority; meaning No Diaht housing or East Nursery Housing.
 The 200 line was where you took your garbage to the old garbage dump.
 There was no Wellness Center.
-Now there’s two housing developments there; and Sail River Heights has been added in the last few years.
+Now there are two housing developments there, and Sail River Heights has been added in the last few years.
 When we lived up on the 200 line, we found out there really was a downtown Neah Bay.